University of Konstanz: Origins

 A university was briefly located in Konstanz during the 17th and 18th century.
 As a branch of the University of Freiburg, it was located in the Lanzenhof (today a building housing the administration of justice at the Untere Laube street) and existed from 1686 to 1698 as well as from 1713 to 1715.

 The University of Konstanz was founded in 1966 as a reform university.
-In its early years it was located in various building in the inner city until 1972, when the campus was established on the Giessberg.
+In its early years it was located in various buildings in the inner city until 1972, when the campus was established on the Giessberg.
 The university logo was designed by Otl Aicher in 1980, one of the most well-known graphic designers of the 20th century.

 Instead of creating institutes, the university was designed with (smaller than usual) departments and working groups, with a focus on developing teaching through research.
 In order to more easily transcend the boundaries between academic subjects and infrastructure, the Anglo-Saxon concept of the campus university was adapted, through which the administration and service providers such as the canteen and library have become easily accessible and centralised locations.
 The reform measures included the transformation of traditional learning and instructional mediums such as lectures to seminars or tutorials.
 The use of course-related performance assessments developed out of the implementation of these new measures.